Professional - Compassionate - Confidential

 Alisha's therapy sessions can be covered through some extended health care benefit packages as well as First Nation Non-Insured Health Benefits (NIHB).

-Denise Sylvain, CYW
+Denise Sylvain, RP, MMH, CYW

 Denise’s therapeutic approach is client driven, and holistic, with acceptance that individuals are always trying their best.
 With a non-judgmental approach, she offers support and guidance to children, youth and adults who may be struggling with mental wellness, due to the impact of anxiety, depression, trauma, or relational attachment.
 Denise seeks to provide individualized therapy to promote healing and personal growth that will support your journey in life.